pozzo-research-group/HEAD/paper/exptdata/README.md

 ### Numbered Subfolder Contents (e.g., 1, 2)

 In each folder there are subfolders labeled with numbers.
 These folders contain information from the bayesian optimization at each iteration.

-The volumes used to create the samples are included in this folder.
+The volumes of different components (in microliteres) used to create the samples (total volume of 350 uL each in the well plate)  are included in this folder.
 The contents of the folder are:

 - best_estimate.npy: a 1-D numpy array of the volumes that will generate the closest spectra to the target according to the  Bayesian Optimization's surrogate
 - model.pth: file containing information on the surrogate model